kartiknarang/Vaccination-Prediction/README.md

 Formally, we apply GP and Tree-Based models to forecast COVID-19 vaccination uptake and identify the most important factors that cause stagnant periods of vaccination rates.
 The goal with this is that public health officials can develop targeted interventions for groupings of populations to promote vaccine uptake.

+Our paper and presentation can be found in the DOC folder.

 ## Results
 ### Tree-Based Regressors
 We were able to successfully and accurately predict vaccination uptake spikes as shown in the images below.